612 Modern Learning Ecosystem Design with xAPI

 Intermediate designers, project managers, managers, directors, and senior leaders (VP, CLO, executive, etc.) with general knowledge of learning tools and applications.
 There will be a broad (and brief!) introduction to xAPI and the LRS.

 Technology discussed in this session:

 Experience API (xAPI) and learning record stores (LRSs).

-Margaret Roth is the chief customer experience officer and co-founder of Yet Analytics, a human capital analytics company that builds the world’s most visual xAPI learning record store.
-With a background in experiential learning and team development, Margaret is most interested in the development and design of connected learning environments.
+Margaret Roth is the chief customer experience officer at Yet Analytics, a Baltimore-based company that provides tools and solutions to improve learning and talent development.
+Margaret is interested in the development and design of connected learning environments that leverage xAPI and blended learning.
+Her background is in experiential education, curriculum design, teaching, and team development.
 She is the VP of community impact for the Junior League of Baltimore, a member of the SXSWedu Advisory Board, and a co-founder of EdTechWomen.
 Margaret received her BA in English and environmental earth science and her MA in teaching from Johns Hopkins University.